easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ## Usage

-## Step 1: Initialise Data Recording for Microcontroller
+## Step 1: Initialize Data Recording for Your Microcontroller
-To record the data from your microcontoller (for Instance Esp8266), recording code must be uploaded in it through Arduino IDE, initilizing the required sensor (for Instance MPU6050, IMU Sensor) with comma separted values.
+To get started with recording data from your microcontroller (for example, the ESP8266), you'll need to upload the recording code using the Arduino IDE.
+This code will set up your sensor (like the MPU6050 IMU sensor) to send data in a comma-separated format.

-Example Data Recording code of Arduino IDE for MPU6050 and ESP8266:
+Here’s a sample data recording code for the MPU6050 and ESP8266:

 ```sh

 #include <Adafruit_MPU6050.h>